I-T-C-R-W/IIO/example-device.md

 # OOI Extension: Heterogeneous System Behavior

-OOI enables heterogeneous compute systems to behave like a single deterministic device with multi-tier memory and capability-based scheduling.
+OOI enables heterogeneous compute systems to behave like a single deterministic device with multi-tier memory and capability-based scheduling and allows heterogeneous hardware to behave as a single deterministic system, eliminating the need for explicit hardware management in applications.

 ---